gravitational/teleport/rfd/0100-proxy-ssh-grpc.md

 Note: a gRPC server is already exposed via the Proxy web address that users the ALPN protocol `teleport-proxy-grpc`.
 In order to not conflict the new ALPN protocol is required.
-Reusing the existing gRPC server is not an option since it is unauthenticated and has aggressive keep alive parameters.
+Reusing the existing gRPC server is not an option since it is unauthenticated, has aggressive keep alive parameters, and is only enabled when TLS Routing is enabled.

 ### Proto Definition